Creating a New Package

 }

-Cargo generated a “hello world” program for us, otherwise known as a binary crate.
+Cargo generated a “hello world” program for you, otherwise known as a binary crate.
 Let’s compile it:

 $ cargo build